NormalVR/Normcore-Documentation/docs/realtime/realtimetransform.md

 :::

 ### Rigidbody2D
-**Rigibody2D** is also a supported mode for RealtimeTransform and handles Unity's 2D physics.
-It is functionally identical to the 3D Rigidbody mode.
+Unity's built-in **Rigibody2D** component is also supported by RealtimeTransform out of the box.
+It is functionally identical to the RealtimeTransform with a regular 3D **Rigidbody** component.

 ## Extra notes